-- The SENCo along with the class teacher is responsible for the movement of children on the SEND register at Montpelier Primary School. - The length of time for which a child is supported and the type of support offered varies according to the individual need.
-Some children need a diverse and varied input over a considerable period whilst others need a brief intervention to support a specific difficulty. - The support we offer is monitored half termly and adjusted where appropriate. - Teaching Assistants support teachers in their day to day work with children and feedback to the teachers.
-We acknowledge Teaching Assistant's individual strengths and direct their work accordingly. - The Governing Body is responsible for an annual review of the Special Needs Policy and considers any amendments in the light of the previous year's developments.
+- The SENCo along with the class teacher and parents/carer is responsible for the movement of children on the SEND register at Montpelier Primary School. - The length of time for which a child is supported and the type of support offered varies according to the individual need.
+Some children need a diverse and varied input over a considerable period whilst others need a brief intervention to support a specific difficulty. - The support offered is monitored half termly and adjusted where appropriate. - Teaching Assistants support teachers in their day-to-day work with children and feedback to the teachers.
+Teaching Assistant's individual strengths and acknowledged and work directed accordingly. - The Governing Body is responsible for an annual review of the Special Needs Policy and considers any amendments in the light of the previous year's developments.